sdrak94/bimap/README.md

 # bimap
-Java Map implementation with two Keys and a Value
+Simple Java Map implementation with two Keys and a Value Constructors allow to define each Map implementantion explicitly